springrain/zorm/README.md

 kingbase(Ren Da Jincang)Driver Instructions: [https://help.kingbase.com.cn/doc-view-8108.html](https://help.kingbase.com.cn/doc-view-8108.html)
 The core of Kingbase(Ren Da Jincang) 8 is based on postgresql 9.6.
 You can use [https://github.com/lib/pq](https://github.com/lib/pq) for testing.
 The official driver is recommended for the production environment.
+Pay attention to modify ora_input_emptystr_isnull = false in the data/kingbase.conf file , because golang has no null value.
+Generally, the database is not null, the default value of golang string is' '.
+If this value is set to true, the database will set the value to null, which conflicts with the field property not null.
+Therefore, an error is reported.

+shentong(Shenzhou General Data)Instructions:
+It is recommended to use official driver, configure zorm.DataSourceConfig DriverName:aci ,DBType:shentong

+gbase(GENERAL DATA)
+~~The official golang driver has not been found yet.
+Please configure it zorm.DataSourceConfig DriverName:gbase ,DBType:gbase~~
+Use odbc driver for the time being,DriverName:odbc ,DBType:gbase

 ## Test case
 https://gitee.com/chunanyong/readygo/blob/master/test/testzorm/BaseDao_test.go